TomekLeszczynski/Shadow-Boxing-App/README.md

     }
 ```

 - Union types are used in the project to handle different use cases and conditions that may arise.
-They allow you to specify a variable or function parameter that can have multiple possible types.
+They allow to specify a variable or function parameter that can have multiple possible types.
   For example, in the BasicTrainingModal.vue file, the intervalId variable is of type union number | null, meaning it can hold either a numeric value or null:

 ```
 const intervalId = ref<number | null>(null)
 ```

 - Generics are used in the project to create more generic and reusable components, functions, or classes.
-They allow you to write code that can operate on different data types, contributing to code flexibility and reusability:
+Thanks to Generics I was able to write code that can operate on different data types, contributing to code flexibility and reusability:

 ```
 interface WeightGraphProps {